 • Capping an 11-game winning streak to end the year, Eastern was the 2010 NCAA Division I National Champions.
 The top-ranked Eagles defeated #9 Southeast Missouri State (37-17), #25 North Dakota State (38-31 in overtime) and defending champion #10 Villanova (41-31) in three home playoff games, then defeated #5 Delaware (20-19) in the championship game on Jan.
 7, 2011, in Frisco, Texas.
 Quarterback Bo Levi Mitchell was selected as the game’s Most Outstanding Player after throwing three touchdowns passes in the final 16:48 as EWU rallied from a 19-0 deficit.

 • The Eagles ended both the 2010 regular season and the playoffs as the No. 1-ranked team in the NCAA Football Championship Subdivision by both The Sports Network and in the FCS Coaches Poll.
 Eastern was also No. 1 in the first two polls of the 2011 season, and for two weeks in 2012.
 The Eagles were as high as second in 2013.

 Eagle Pride . . .

 • Helping teams win titles at the high school, collegiate and professional levels, quarterback Bo Levi Mitchell won the 2011 Walter Payton Award presented by The Sports Network to the top player in the NCAA Championship Subdivision.
 In 2011, Mitchell led the FCS in four categories, including passing yards (4,009) and touchdown passes (33) on his way to breaking four school records.
 He broke EWU’s record for single season passing yards with 4,009, which ranks 17th in FCS history and fifth in Big Sky Conference history.
 He led EWU to a 19-7 record in two years, including the 2010 NCAA Division I title with a 20-19 victory over Delaware.
 He was named the Most Outstanding Player of the championship game, throwing three touchdown passes as the Eagles rallied from a 19-0 deficit to score three TDs in the final 16:48.
 He now plays for Calgary in the Canadian Football League, and was MVP in leading the Stampeders to a victory in the 2014 Grey Cup championship.
 He also led Katy, Texas, High School to an undefeated season and a state championship in 2007.

 • Linebacker J.C.
 Sherritt won the 2010 Buck Buchanan Award presented by The Sports Network to the top defensive player in the NCAA Championship Subdivision.
-He was also selected to six different All-America teams as a first team selection, and was also the College Sporting News Defensive Player of the Year and the Big Sky Defensive MVP.
+He was also selected to six different All-America teams as a first team selection, and was the College Sporting News Defensive Player of the Year and the Big Sky Defensive MVP.
 He broke his own league and school records by finishing his senior season with 176 tackles, which ranks sixth in FCS history.
 He closed his career with a school-record 432 tackles to rank second in Big Sky history and 10th all-time in FCS.
 As a junior, he finished second in the voting for the 2009 Buchanan Award.
 On his way to earning first-team All-America honors on five different teams, he had a school and Big Sky Conference record 170 tackles, and led FCS with an average of 14.2 tackles per game.
 He is now with the Edmonton Eskimos in the CFL, where he was the league’s Defensive Player of the Year after finishing with a CFL record 130 tackles in 2012.

 • Eagle All-America offensive tackle Michael Roos became the highest draft choice in school history when Tennessee selected him in the second round of the 2005 NFL draft.
 He was the 41st selection overall, the third offensive tackle selected and the first NCAA Championship Subdivision player taken.
 In addition, he was the first Big Sky Conference player selected and the highest since 1989.
 In 2008, in just his fourth NFL season, he earned prestigious All-Pro honors.
-Including 35 starts to end his EWU career, Roos ended the 2011 NFL season having made 179 consecutive starts as an offensive tackle.
-His last 144 starts have come as a Titan (two AFC playoff games, 112 regular season games, 29 pre-season contests and his first-ever Pro Bowl on Feb.
-8, 2009).
+He started 226 consecutive football games he played in dating back to his sophomore season at EWU in 2002 until a knee injury ended the streak in 2014.
+He started 190 of a possible 190 games in that span until an appendicitis attack and subsequent surgery ended the streak in October 2012.

 • Quarterback Matt Nichols finished fourth in the voting for the 2009 Walter Payton Award presented by The Sports Network, capping a record-breaking career.
 He broke school and Big Sky records for passing yards with 12,616 and total offense with 13,308.
 At the time, both marks ranked sixth all-time in FCS history.
 He eventually signed a free agent contract with the Dallas Cowboys of the National Football League, and is now with the Edmonton Eskimos where he is reunited with former Eastern teammate J.C.
 Sherritt.

-• Matt Johnson is Eastern’s newest player in the NFL, having been drafted in the fourth round of the 2012 National Football League Draft by the Dallas Cowboys, but injuries kept him from playing in in the regular season in his three seasons with the club (2012-14).
+• Matt Johnson was drafted in the fourth round of the 2012 National Football League Draft by the Dallas Cowboys, but injuries kept him from playing in in the regular season in his three seasons with the club (2012-14).
 The 2010 FCS All-American started every game he played as an Eagle (45) and was twice selected as a first team All-Big Sky selection.
-He finished his career just one interception away from the school record of 18, was also only nine interception return yards from the record of 219 held by Schulz and his six career forced fumbles tied for the school record.
+He finished his career just one interception away from the school record of 18.
+He was also only nine interception return yards from the record of 219 held by Kurt Schulz and his six career forced fumbles tied for the school record.

-• A total of 65 Eagles have been drafted or signed free agent contracts with NFL or CFL teams since 1989.
-Seven Eagles have been selected to participate in the NFL Scouting Combine in the past eight years (2003-2010), with five selected to play in eight different college all-star games.
-Bo Levi Mitchell played in the 2015 East-West Shrine Game, and offensive tackle Jake Rodgers played in the National Football League Players Association Collegiate Bowl.
+• A total of 74 Eagles have been drafted or signed free agent contracts with NFL or CFL teams since 1989.
+Seven Eagles have been selected to participate in the NFL Scouting Combine in the past 12 years (2003-2014), with nine selected to play in eight different college all-star games.
+Most recently, safety Tevin McDonald played in the 2015 East-West Shrine Game, and offensive tackle Jake Rodgers played in the National Football League Players Association Collegiate Bowl.
 In 2013, T.J.
 Lee III played in the NFLPA game, and Bo Levi Mitchell played in the same game in 2012.
 Wide receiver Brandon Kaufman was selected to participate in the prestigious NFL Scouting Combine on Feb.
 20-26, 2013, in Indianapolis, Ind.
 In addition, fellow wide receiver Nicholas Edwards played in the 2013 Casino Del Sol College All-Star Game in Tucson, Ariz.
 Nathan Overbay and Matt Nichols were selected for the 2010 East-West Shrine Game, the same game Michael Roos played in back in 2005.

-• The Eagles have won 79 first-team All-America honors in the past 18 seasons (1997-2014), with a total of 141 in school history.
+• The Eagles have won 133 first-team FCS All-America honors in the past 18 seasons (1997-2014), with a total of 141 in school history.
 The latest additions to the All-America list from 2014 (first team only) are quarterback Vernon Adams Jr., wide receiver Cooper Kupp and offensive tackle Jake Rodgers.
 In 2013, the first team All-Americans were Adams, Kupp, center Ashton Miller and cornerback T.J.
 Lee III.
 In 2012, first team selections were wide receiver Brandon Kaufman, offensive tackle Will Post, kicker Jimmy Pavel and cornerback T.J.
 Lee III.
 In 2011, first team All-Americans were quarterback Bo Levi Mitchell, wide receiver Nicholas Edwards and center Chris Powers.
-In 2010, All-Americans were running back Taiwan Jones, linebacker J.C.
+In 2010, first team selections included running back Taiwan Jones, linebacker J.C.
 Sherritt, center Chris Powers, safety Matt Johnson, wide receiver Brandon Kaufman and defensive tackle Renard Williams.

 Eagle Tradition . . .

-• The Eagles have had 18 offensive linemen earn All-America accolades in the last 19 years (1993-2011) while winning 20 first team All-Big Sky Conference honors (1993-2014).
+• The Eagles have had 23 offensive linemen earn All-America accolades in the last 22 years (1993-2014) while winning 24 first team All-Big Sky Conference honors (1993-2014).
 Tackle Jake Rodgers and guard Aaron Neary became the latest players to earn both honors in 2014.
 Center Ashton Miller earned both honors in 2013 and Will Post was a double winner in 2012 when Steven Forgette also earned All-America accolades.
-Chris Powers won both awards after helping lead EWU to the NCAA Division I title in 2010 and then earning the same honors as a senior in 2011.
+Chris Powers won both awards after helping lead EWU to the NCAA Division I title in 2010, and then earned the same honors as a senior in 2011.

 Eagle Consistency . . .

-• In the past 16 years (1996-2011), the Eagles have won 61 percent (116-73) of their games overall and 63 percent (78-45) in Big Sky Conference play.
-Included are four Big Sky titles and four runner-up finishes, as well as 14 winning seasons, six NCAA Championship Subdivision Playoff berths and the 2010 FCS title.
+• In the past 19 years (1996-2014), the Eagles have won 65 percent (150-82) of their games overall and 68 percent (100-47) in Big Sky Conference play.
+Included are seven Big Sky titles and four runner-up finishes, as well as 17 winning seasons, nine NCAA Championship Subdivision Playoff berths and the 2010 FCS title.

 • Until allowing one in the 2010 FCS Playoffs against North Dakota State, the Eagles had not allowed a kickoff return for a touchdown since the 1999 season – a total of exactly 599 touchdown-less returns.